gumaerc-testorg/21l.448j-fall-2010/content/pages/readings.md

 ---
 content_type: page
+description: This section provides information on the course textbooks, additional texts, and the schedule of readings by lecture topic.
+draft: false
 learning_resource_types:
 - Readings
 ocw_type: CourseSection
 title: Readings
 uid: ca8dc59f-27ed-e656-2f96-1bef967c92c8
 ---
 The materials in this course offer a mixture of discursive and narrative texts dealing with a variety of evolutionary issues.
 In this class, we read what many thinkers and writers have had to say about one of the great human questions: how the realm we call nature defines our existence.
 Your reading and discussion of authors who have considered this question will help provide you with a historical foundation for understanding a rich literary tradition, as well as many assumptions held by people in many contemporary cultures.
 There will be about 100 pages of weekly readings – sometimes less, sometimes more.

 ### Textbooks